binaryslav/linux-cheat-notes/README.md

 !
 Note:
    Commands in chapters aren't sorted alphabetically(yet);
-   I will cosider investing my time to make it command-line-friendly in the future.
+   I will cosider investing my time in making it command-line-friendly in the future.

+- [ ] sort it alphabetically
+- [ ] work around unix CLI compatability

 Happy coding !